silver-hornet/silver-hornet.github.io/_posts/2020-11-13-prototype-cuberunner.md

             playerRb.AddForce(sidewaysForce * Time.deltaTime, 0, 0, ForceMode.VelocityChange);
         }

-TEST

-We are using If statements combined with 'AddForce' and ForceMode.VelocityChange to make the player move.
+We are using If statements combined with `AddForce` and `ForceMode.VelocityChange` to make the player move.

 While it feels good to play, relying on Input.GetKey is a bit risky.
 It means we’re hardcoding the value of a specific key being pressed, which doesn’t allow the user to configure keys themselves.
 It would also be an issue if this game was ported to another device, such as mobile.
 A better option would be to use Input.GetAxis and Input.GetButton to avoid these issues.